huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 #### Which of these cat facts are true?

-- [x] They have a “righting reflex”?
+- [x] They have a "righting reflex"?
-- [ ] The have commercial pilot’s licenses
+- [ ] The have commercial pilot's licenses
-- [ ] They’re secretly dogs in disguise
+- [ ] They're secretly dogs in disguise

 #### What is the term for the person who directs a circus performance?